nikhilkhandelwal-DM-GY-6063-2024-Fall/HW04/README.md

 Wall Drawing #65

-A wall divided horizontally and vertically into four equal parts.
-Within each part, three of the four kinds of lines are superimposed.
+Lines not short, not straight, crossing and touching, drawn at random, using four colors, uniformly dispersed with maximum density, covering the entire surface of the wall.

 Canvas Setup: The canvas is created to cover the full browser window, with a white background (rgb(255, 255, 255)), providing a clean backdrop for the colorful lines.